YHK3600/YK-Dunking-Simulator/README.md

 # YK-Dunking-Simulator

-Had used zip command and split then by 20mb file size and added here.
+Had used zip command and split them by 20mb file size and added here.

 And also going to add a google drive link here for the whole game folder